kabelwerk/sdk-react-native/docs/KabelwerkMessageForm.md

 ### `pickImage`

 Called when the user intends to pick an image for uploading in the chat room.
-Called without arguments, it should return a Promise which resolves into an `{ uri }` object — which can then be uploaded to the Kabelwerk backend via the `postUpload` callback.
+Called without arguments, the function should return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which resolves into an `{ name, type, uri }` object — which can then be uploaded to the Kabelwerk backend via the `postUpload` callback.

 ## See also